Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 Estate Planning10tests trusts, powers of attorney, estate transfer, and death-tax planning

-How to use this hub well
+How to use this guide well

 • Start with the planning-practice and retirement frames because FP II punishes answers that ignore sequencing and timeline pressure.

-• Keep tax, insurance, family-law, business, and estate implications visible while you review any recommendation.
+• Keep tax, insurance, family law, business, and estate implications visible while you review any recommendation.

 How FP II relates to QAFP